Bunnies & Burrows: Gameplay

 Bunnies & Burrows was the first role-playing game to allow for non-humanoid play.
 In addition, it was also the first role-playing game to have detailed martial arts rules (renamed "Bun Fu" in GURPS Bunnies & Burrows) and the first attempt at a skill system.
 For its time, the game was considered by some "light years" ahead of the Original Dungeons & Dragons.

 Players of Bunnies & Burrows take the role of rabbits as their player characters.
 Interaction with many different animal species is part of normal gameplay.
 Humans, whose thought processes and motivations are completely alien, are the only monster to be encountered.

 Bunnies & Burrows has the advantage of offering players an intuitive grasp of relative dangers and appropriate actions not possible in game worlds that are substantially fictional.
 For example, a player is told their character is confronted with a fox.
 There is an immediate intuition on the amount of peril a rabbit is facing.
 Since player characters are substantially weaker than many of the dangers they face, the game is one of the first to encourage problem solving and outwitting obstacles, rather than out-fighting them.

 The mechanics of the role-playing game system were created specifically for Bunnies & Burrows, common at the time of its original publishing.
 It features eight abilities and eight classes.
 The task resolution system is based on rolls of percentile dice.
 Although newer systems have updated game mechanics significantly, the ideas presented in Bunnies & Burrows created the framework for modern role-playing games.

 Reception

 Steve Jackson reviewed Bunnies & Burrows in The Space Gamer No. 10.
-Jackson concluded that "B & B is probably worth the retail price [...] at least to a FRP fan.
+He concluded that "B & B is probably worth the retail price [...] at least to a FRP fan.
 The writing style is intelligent, lucid, and occasionally witty; the rules are workable [...] the art, as I think I pointed out, is so bad it's great; and the whole idea is appealing."

-Although the game had "incredible role-playing potential", the concept of role-playing rabbits can be viewed as bizarre, and as such at least one commentator believes that most people thought it was stupid when it was first released.
-This view is mirrored by Lev Lafayette, who, when describing his first exposure to the game, says "You can't do anything!'".
+One commentator asserted that the game had "incredible role-playing potential", but the concept of role-playing rabbits can be viewed as bizarre, and as such they believed that most people thought it was stupid when it was first released.